 - 24 corn husks plus extra for the steamer

-- Basic Whipped or Beaten Masa (see recipe)
+- 1 recipe Basic Whipped or Beaten Masa (see recipe below left)

-Soak corn husks in hot water to cover at least 1 hour to make them pliable.
+Soak corn husks covered in hot water at least 1 hour to make them pliable.